 - A PlateSpin Migrate license. - Create a Windows instance in the target Oracle Cloud Infrastructure environment and install a Migrate server with a public IP address.
-See "Installing PlateSpin Migrate Server in Oracle Cloud Infrastructure" in the PlateSpin Migrate 2019.5 Installation and Upgrade Guide.
+See "Installing PlateSpin Migrate Server in Oracle Cloud Infrastructure" in the PlateSpin Migrate 2019.8 Installation and Upgrade Guide.

 NOTE: The cloud-based Migrate server does not require a site-to-site VPN connection between your local data center and Oracle Cloud Portal.
 When no VPN is provided between the source network and the cloud-based Migrate server, a public IP address is required for the source workload to register the workload with the cloud-based Migrate server using secure communications over the public Internet.
-For deployment information, see Figure 11-1, "Cloud-Based Migrate Server for Semi-Automated Migration to Oracle Cloud," on page 206.
+For deployment information, see Figure 11-1, "Cloud-Based Migrate Server for Semi-Automated Migration to Oracle Cloud," on page 210.

-- Install PlateSpin Migrate Client on the PlateSpin Migrate server or on another machine in the same network as the PlateSpin Migrate server.
+- You can use PlateSpin Migrate Web Interface (recommended) or PlateSpin Migrate Client to migrate workloads to Oracle Cloud instances. - You can install PlateSpin Migrate Client on the PlateSpin Migrate server or on another machine in the same network as the PlateSpin Migrate server.
 Migrate Client must be able to connect to the PlateSpin Migrate server. - To enable the cloud-based PlateSpin Server to function across NAT-enabled environments and discover source workloads by using secure communications over the public Internet, you must set the AlternateServerAddress PlateSpin Configuration parameter to the public IP addresses of the Migrate server.
-For information about configuring the AlternateServerAddress parameter, see Section 5.6, "Configuring Alternate IP Addresses for PlateSpin Server," on page 116.
+For information about configuring the AlternateServerAddress parameter, see "Configuring Alternate IP Addresses for PlateSpin Server" on page 115.

 IMPORTANT: You must set the AlternateServerAddress PlateSpin Configuration parameter to the public IP addresses of the Migrate server only after you prepare the target VM Instance in the Oracle Cloud Infrastructure and use PlateSpin Custom Image to register it with PlateSpin Migrate Server.
-For information about registering the target VM instance and configuring migration of workload to Oracle Cloud, see Section 29.2, "Configuring Full Migration of a Workload to a Oracle Cloud VM Instance Using the X2P Workflow," on page 477.
+For information about registering the target VM instance and configuring migration of workload to Oracle Cloud, see "Configuring Full Migration of a Workload to Oracle Cloud VM Instance Using the X2P Workflow" on page 488.

-• Allocate a Public IP address for the Migrate server to ensure that the IP address does not change when the server is restarted.
+Allocate a Public IP address for the Migrate server to ensure that the IP address does not change when the server is restarted.